Lilith-Schreiber/meds-simd-highlevel-avx2/README.md

 ## Compile

-The buil system of the reference implementation in directory `/ref` can be created using the provided `CMakeLists.txt`.
+The build system of the reference implementation in directory `/ref` can be created using the provided `CMakeLists.txt`.

 To generate the Makefile, create `/ref/build` and run cmake in the directory